fish-shell/fish-shell/doc_src/design.rst

 - The differences between built-in commands and shellscript functions should be made as small as possible.
 Built-ins and shellscript functions should have exactly the same types of argument expansion as other commands, should be possible to use in any position in a pipeline, and should support any I/O redirection.

-- Instead of forking when performing command substitution to provide a fake variable scope, all fish commands are performed from the same process, and fish instead supports true scoping.
+- Instead of forking when performing command substitution to provide a fake variable scope, all ghoti commands are performed from the same process, and ghoti instead supports true scoping.

 - All blocks end with the ``end`` built-in.